-- 1. Why did developers prefer to write apps for Facebook than MySpace? - 2.
-What competitive asset does the F8 initiative help Facebook strengthen?
-For example, how does F8 make Facebook stronger when compared to rivals? - 3.
+- 1. Why did more developers prefer to write apps for Facebook than for MySpace? - 2.
+What competitive asset does the application platform initiative help Facebook strengthen?
+For example, how do apps make Facebook stronger when compared to rivals? - 3.
 What's Scrabulous?
 Did the developers make money?
 What happened to the firm and why? - 4.
 Have you used Facebook apps?
 Which are your favorites?
 What makes them successful? - 5.
 Leverage your experience or conduct additional research-are there developers who you feel have abused the Facebook app network?
 Why?
 What is Facebook's responsibility (if any) to control such abuse? - 6.
 How do most app developers make money?
 Have you ever helped a Facebook app developer earn money?
 How or why not? - 7.
-How do Facebook app revenue opportunities differ from those leveraged by a large portion of iTunes app store apps?
+How do Facebook app revenue opportunities differ from those leveraged by a large portion of iTunes Store apps?

-7.6 Advertising and Social Networks: A Work in Progress
+8.6 Advertising and Social Networks: A Work in Progress